sourcegraph/sourcegraph-public-snapshot/doc/admin/teams/index.md

 #### User account matching

-Matching a user account in Sourcegraph from an external system can be achieved in a few different ways:

-Any of Sourcegraph User ID, Sourcegraph account email, Sourcegraph username or external-account mapping can be provided.
+Matching a user account in Sourcegraph from an external system can be achieved in a few different ways: Sourcegraph User ID, Sourcegraph account email, Sourcegraph username or an explicit external-account mapping can be provided.

-The matching order is as follows: Try ID, then try email, then try username, then try external-account.
+The matching order is as follows:

-If one doesn't match anything, the next option is tried.
+- try Sourcegraph user ID
+- then try email
+- then try username
+- then try external-account

 Example for external account matching with configured GitHub auth provider: